itsjustcon/tasks.js/README.md

 ## Getting Started
 > TDD in your production code

-`node-tasks` is a simple package that pushes a declarative coding style that is very similar to TDD.
+`tasks.js` is a simple package that pushes a declarative coding style that is very similar to TDD.

 There are two main concepts: